lightning-falcons/CubePlugin/README.md

 LiBACK was only tested on the HTC VIVE headset.
 However, after enabling the appropriate UE5 plugins, use with other headsets should be possible.
 The specifications on which the test was performed: Windows 11, RTX 4090 GPU, i9-14900KF processor, 64 GB RAM.
 Set the configuration file appropriately according to your hardware availabilities.

+LiBACK packaging has been tested successfully for Windows.
+We recommend not packaging any of the data files and instead to store them elsewhere on the computer.
+Their paths can be accessed from the config file.

 ## Example
 The following images are screenshots of the VR playback of point clouds in Chippendale and Katoomba as viewed on the computer screen.
 The Chippendale dataset has real-to-life colour incoporated in the point clouds.